Xilinx/fpga24_routing_contest/docs/score.md

 Over time, we plan to release a number of additional public benchmarks on which all competing routers will be evaluated.
-Contestants will also be evaluated on a set of hidden benchmarks which will not be made public.
+Contestants will also be evaluated on a set of hidden benchmarks which will not be made public until after the contest has concluded.

 ## Critical-Path Wirelength